 IP=10.251.251.2->10.251.251.2/255.255.255.255 index=50 devname=OSPF

-As of FortiOS version 7.0+, FortiOS uses a special static route to reach the remote-ip of the tunnel instead of using an IP address pair.
+As seen above, there is no remote IP address in the address pair.
+As of FortiOS v7.0+, FortiOS uses a special static route to reach the remote-ip of the tunnel instead of using an IP address pair.

-With the new IPsec kernel design, the route tree is not available in the IPsec tunnel list used to select tunnels by the next hop.
-A tunnel ID is automatically generated and used to link routes with the IPsec tunnel.
 The IPsec tunnel ID is normally the remote gateway of the tunnel.
 For tunnels with the same remote gateway, the tunnel ID is randomly assigned (10.0.0.x) and will be different from the remote gateway.
-The tunnel ID (tun_id) is visible when running diagnose VPN ike gateway list and diagnose VPN tunnel list.
+The tunnel ID (tun_id) is visible when running diagnosed VPN like gateway list and diagnosed VPN tunnel list.

 A route also has a tunnel ID, which coincides with the route gateway.
 When a route directs traffic to an IPsec interface and there are multiple VPN connections (usually dialup VPNs): if they have the same remote gateway, then the tunnel ID is automatically assigned.